PsuAstro528/Fall2025/tips/roar/initial_setup.md

 If something does break, you can run `/storage/group/RISE/classroom/astro_528/scripts/class_setup restore` to undo the setup changes above.
 -->
 After you exit the terminal, your next Lynx session will automatically use those settings.
+Don't exit the terminal now, as you'll continue running commands on the terminal in the next step.

 The next step is to [setup git on Lynx](../git).